FilecoinFoundationWeb/FF-Site/cms/davos-speakers/brittan-heller.md

   Kennedy School's Carr Center for Human Rights.
-She is a visiting fellow at the Yale Information Society Project, a Senior Non-Residential Fellow at the Atlantic Council’s Digital Forensics Research Lab, and an affiliate at the Stanford Program on Democracy and the Internet. "
+She is a visiting fellow at the Yale Information Society Project, a Senior Non-Residential Fellow at the Atlantic Council’s Digital Forensics Research Lab, and an affiliate at the Stanford Program on Democracy and the Internet.
+Heller has been awarded a 2024 Bellagio Residency to write about the intersection of spatial computing and AI.
 f_vip: false
 f_vvip: false
 f_vvvip-1: false